cado-security/product-help/docs/cado-response/deploy/aws/iam/aws-kms.md

 ---
-title: KMS Support
+title: KMS support
 hide_title: true
-sidebar_position: 2
+sidebar_position: 5
 ---

-# AWS KMS Support
+# How does Cado support KMS in AWS?
 The Cado platform will import EC2 instances with encrypted volumes, provided that the appropriate permissions are given to the CadoResponseRole.

 AWS provides default keys in your account.
 These provide default access with the statement below, and this default is supported by the platform out of the box.
 For more information on KMS, you can visit the **[AWS Key Management Service (KMS)](https://aws.amazon.com/kms/)** page.